 We’ve partnered with SBP since 2010 to rebuild homes in New Orleans, and we expanded our partnership in 2017.
 When Hurricane Harvey swept through Houston, the Rustic community mobilized to raise more than $5,000 in support for SBP’s Harvey relief work!
 In August, SBP set up a headquarters in Houston to aid in the ongoing recovery and they’ve started rebuilding homes.
 SBP also deployed Americorps members to Puerto Rico to provide logistics, warehouse management, and humanitarian relief.

-The Refugee Youth Project just wrapped up three successful after-school programs for the fall semester that serve 300 students!
+The Refugee Youth Project organization just wrapped up three successful after-school programs for the fall semester that serve 300 students!
 We’re excited to share that it was selected to receive the Refugee School Impact Grant, which will help fund their after-school and summer programs next year in coordination with other partners.

 Wildlife SOS: Since 2013, we’ve partnered with Wildlife SOS, which continued its amazing conservation work across India this year.
 The organization is currently serving 21 rescued elephants and more than 200 rescued sloth bears, in addition to other animals at its facilities.
 Wildlife SOS recently raised enough money to buy land to build an elephant hospital and is currently raising more money to build enclosures to care for and house those animals.